INS No. 160b(i); Annatto extracts, bixin-based

 CI No. 75120

-Annatto extracts have been used for over two centuries as a food colors, especially in cheese, and various types are now used in a wide range of food products, including butter, margarine, salad dressing, ice cream and other frozen desserts, confectionery, egg products, fish and fish products, meat products, cereals, cakes, beverages, soup mixes, fruit products, snacks, bakery products, spices and seasonings, and sausage casings, along with drugs and cosmetics.
+Annatto extracts have been used for over two centuries as a food color, especially in cheese, and various types are now used in a wide range of food, drugs and cosmetic products, including butter, margarine, salad dressing, ice cream and other frozen desserts, confectionery, egg products, fish and fish products, meat products, cereals, cakes, beverages, soup mixes, fruit products, snacks, bakery products, spices and seasonings, and sausage casings.

-The Codex Alimentarius Commission has finalized authorization of Annatto extracts, bixin-based (160b(i)) and Annatto extracts, norbixin-based (160b(ii)) for use in chewing gum, decorations, toppings (non-fruit) and sweet sauces, flavored fluid milk drinks, and confectionery.
-Annatto extracts, bixin-based is also approved for use in butter and smoked, dried, fermented and/or salted fish and fish products, including mollusks, crustaceans, and echinoderms, while annatto extracts, norbixin-based is allowed in ripened cheese.
-A large number of other applications of Annatto extracts, both bixin and norbixin-based as a color additive in foods and beverages have been proposed and are pending authorization, following completion of the review and comments process.
+The Codex Alimentarius Commission has finalized adoption of MPLs for Annatto extracts, bixin-based (160b(i)) in 6 food categories and for Annatto extracts, norbixin-based (160b(ii)) in 7 food categories.
+A large number of other applications of annatto extracts, both bixin and norbixin-based as a color additive in foods and beverages have been proposed and are pending adoption, following completion of the review and comments process.

 JECFA (2006).
 Safety Evaluation of Certain Additives and Contaminants.
 WHO Food Add.
 Series No. 58.
 Sixty-seventh meeting of the Joint WHO/FAO Expert Committee on Food Additives.
 Available online

 Safety evaluation of certain food additives and contaminants (2003).
 Prepared by the 61st meeting of the JECFA.
 WHO food additives series 52.
 Available online